 Gravy from Canned Cat Food:

-- Crumble 1/2 can of cat food into a measuring cup.
+- Crumble 1/2 of a 5.5 oz. can of cat food into a measuring cup.

 - Add 1/3 cup water to the measuring cup.